UNEcosc250/firststeps/src/main/scala/cosc250/firststeps/README.md

 ### The test harness supplies its own `main`

-If you open `src/main/scala/cosc250/firststeps/StepOne.scala` you'll notice there is an object containing the code, but there's no `main` method.
+If you open `src/main/scala/cosc250/firststeps/StepOne.scala` you'll notice there is an object containing the code, and a 'main' method.

+The first exercises ask you to run the object.
+To run the object, from the sbt interactive prompt, run the command `run`.

+The next exercises ask you to run the tests.
 To run the tests, from the sbt interactive prompt, run the command `test`.

-The test framework is the program that is run, and it runs the tests that are defined in `src/test/scala/cosc250/firststeps/FirststepsSpec.scala`.
+In this case, the test framework is the program that is run, and it runs the tests that are defined in `src/test/scala/cosc250/firststeps/FirststepsSpec.scala`.
 So, in this case, the testing framework is providing the `main` method.

 Remember, though, that if there is a *compile* error in your code, even if it is in a different part of the code than you want to test right now, the code won't compile and the tests can't run.